A history of Donuts (doughnuts)

 Today, in the United States alone, over 10 billion donuts are made every year.

-Ferguson Plarre Bakehouses have been working on their donut recipe for over 100 years and we're happy to say our donuts don't have gooey centres or nuts to conceal them...just lashings of the most delicious raspberry jam or creamy custard!
-Try our award-winning donuts today.
+Ferguson Plarre has been working on our donut recipe for over 100 years and we're happy to say our donuts don't have gooey centres or nuts to conceal them...just lashings of the most delicious raspberry jam, creamy custard or truly decadent chocolate-hazelnut!
+Try one of our award-winning donuts today.